4sweep/4sweep/README.md

-4sweep
+Foursweep (formerly 4sweep)
 ======

-4sweep is a Rails 3.2 web application for mass editing of Foursquare venues.
+Foursweep is a Rails 3.2 web application for mass editing of Foursquare venues.
 It is built on a concept of "flags" that can be submitted to the Foursquare API v2.
-4sweep supports the following flag types, which all operate on venues:
+Foursweep supports the following flag types, which all operate on venues:

  * Edit Venue Details (name, address, contacts, etc)
  * Close Flag (event over, closed) and Re-Open